f5devcentral/f5-big-iq-lab/docs/class1/module6/lab1.rst

 .. note:: The warning you see below in the **Application Objects** section is informing you that you don't have an Analytics profile attached to the VIP,
           this is required to collect HTTP analytics on BIG-IQ.
 You will create the application without the analytics profile, and then you will go back and add it later in the lab.
+          The warning will show if there is no analytics profile attached to at least one of the VIP selected.

 .. note:: You can add up to 5 Virtual IP addresses to a single Legacy Application Service.